Revised: March 2019

 2.4 Meetings of Members

 There shall be an annual meeting of the members before or on March 31, unless otherwise ordered by the Board of Directors, to elect directors, hear reports, and transact other business.
 Member’s meetings shall be open to all members at a place designated by the Board of Directors.
-Notice of this meeting shall be given on the Society’s telephone hotline and appear in the Society newsletter, to be mailed to the last recorded address of each member at least 15 days before the time of the meeting and may be made through other methods of announcement.
+Notice of this meeting shall appear in the Society newsletter, to be emailed to the last recorded email address of each member at least 15 days before the time of the meeting and may be made through other methods of announcement.
 Any member may request a topic for discussion/vote at a membership meeting.

 2.5 Benefits of Membership